 Kerala backwaters guide to the types of houseboats and categories

 Locally known as Ketuvallam, Kerala houseboats are modeled after the grain barges that they traditionally used to be.
 Most come with the signature thatched roof made from coconut fronds and are equipped with modern facilities.
 These houseboats are available for day cruises and night stays.
 Unlike the Srinagar houseboats, Kerala rice barges sail up and down the backwaters and you can select the route of your choice.
 The rates of the houseboats depend upon the category and the state government has divided them into Platinum, Gold, and Silver based on the facilities.
-These boats have single/double/triple and five bedrooms along with a private balcony, sundeck, toilet, fully equipped kitchen, T.V, lounges, PlayStation for the kids or Karaoke machines.
+These boats have single/double/triple and five bedrooms along with a private balcony, sundeck, toilet, fully equipped kitchen, T.V, lounges, PlayStation for the kids, or Karaoke machines.
 The luxurious ones come with double decks and sundecks.
 During peak season, it is advisable to reserve a houseboat beforehand, irrespective of whether you prefer a day cruise or an overnight stay.
 The crew consists of a cook and usually two skilled oarsmen.
 Given below are the different categories of houseboats in Kerala:

 - Standard houseboat comes with basic necessities and most of these are without air-conditioner.

-- Luxury / Super deluxe Houseboat is equipped with world-class luxuries and comforts like round the clock air-conditioner and trained butlers.
+- Luxury / Super Deluxe Houseboat is equipped with world-class luxuries and comforts like round the clock air-conditioner and trained butlers.

 Kerala Houseboat Food

 The food seems to be a pretty standard fare which is served on all houseboats.
 Vegetarian and non-vegetarian options are available and some even cater to special dietary needs.
 Fresh coconut water is served as the welcome drink and lunch is usually rice, sambhar, mixed vegetables, fish, and fruit slices.
 Dinner consists of vegetarian or non-vegetarian curry, chappati or Indian bread, dal, rice, and salad.
-Tea, coffee, and local fritters are served as snacks and breakfast option vary between dosa and eggs, bread, butter, and jam.
-Alcoholic beverages like beer and wine can be enjoyed onboard, provided you bring them along with yourself.
+Tea, coffee, and local fritters are served as snacks and breakfast options vary between dosa and eggs, bread, butter, and jam.
+Alcoholic beverages like beer and wine can be enjoyed on board, provided you bring them along with yourself.

 Kerala Backwaters Guide on the houseboat tours

 There are a number of routes in these canals where houseboats can sail.
-The backwaters of Alleppey and Kumarakom are the most famous and following are some popular routes of these regions.
+The backwaters of Alleppey and Kumarakom are the most famous and the following are some popular routes of these regions.

-- Alleppey or Alappuzha Backwater Route The Alleppey round-trip day cruise is very popular among the day trippers.
+- Alleppey or Alappuzha Backwater Route The Alleppey round-trip day cruise is very popular among the day-trippers.
 In this route, the houseboat sails through Kuttanad, the “Rice-Bowl of Kerala”.
 Needless to say, the main attraction on this route is the Kuttanadu Paddy farming which takes place below sea level.
 The 11th-century statue of Lord Buddha or Karumadikuttan is located near Alleppey and for overnight stays, the houseboat is anchored in the lake.

 - Kumarakom Backwater Route Lying close to the beautiful Vembanad Lake, Kumarakom Bird Sanctuary is a popular attraction.
 The most popular activity here is a houseboat cruise on the waters of the Lake when one can enjoy bird watching and scintillating sunsets.